SmileAPI/smile-openapi/docs/english/Chapter-5.md

 }
 ```
 #### Task Finished
-Payload when data sync of an account is finished..
+Sent when the data sync task process for a user's account is finished.
 ``` json
 {
   "id": "123abc456def789abc123def456abc78",